RSIG Call for Abstracts

 RESEARCH SPECIAL INTEREST GROUP

-31st Annual Research Day – Call for Abstracts
+Call for Abstracts

-Download the Call for Abstracts – click here
+Download the Call for Abstractsclick here

-The RSIG Research Day will be in-person 2023!
+The RSIG Research Day will be in-person 2024!

 The objectives of the RSIG Research Day are:

-- To provide an update regarding the research being conducted to advance the field of intellectual and/or developmental disabilities.
+● To provide an update regarding the research being conducted to advance the field of intellectual and/or developmental disabilities.

-- To provide an opportunity for networking and collaboration for researchers, students, professionals, and self-advocates with an interest in research in the field of developmental disabilities.
+● To provide an opportunity for networking and collaboration for researchers, students, professionals, and self-advocates with an interest in research in the field of developmental disabilities.

-- To facilitate interest and support for research regarding developmental disabilities at the level of institutions (i.e., universities, colleges, community, and government).
+To facilitate interest and support for research regarding developmental disabilities at the level of institutions (i.e., universities, colleges, community, and government).

-self-advocates are also highly encouraged.
+We are seeking poster and oral presentation contributions, and interactive workshops from self-advocates, professionals, and student researchers who are engaged in research related to intellectual/developmental disabilities that span all disciplines.
+We encourage submissions that represent a wide range of research designs, including quantitative, qualitative, and single-subject designs.
+Contributions that are collaborative and/or participatory research with self-advocates are also highly encouraged.
 Due to time constraints, we will accept a limited number of interactive workshops and oral presentations, and we often cannot accommodate all presentations submitted.
 Alternatively, individuals submitting for an oral presentation may be invited to present a data blitz or a poster presentation instead.

 COVID is still a reality.
-On April 18th, if you are ill for whatever reason, test positive or are isolating due to concerns about exposure, please do not come to the event.
+On April 12th, if you are ill for whatever reason, test positive or are isolating due to concerns about exposure, please do not come to the event.
 If you are well and do attend the event, have fun and please remember to follow all safety precautions, masks are encouraged.

-2023 Conference Theme:
+2024 Conference Theme:

 Submissions related to this theme are encouraged, but not necessary.

-To submit a contribution (interactive workshop, research poster, oral presentation or data blitz ) please submit your abstract online by February 1, 2023
+To submit a contribution (interactive workshop, research poster, oral presentation or data blitz ) please submit your abstract online by December 31st, 2023

 For more information about OADD and RSIG, please visit: www.oadd.org or “like” us at www.facebook.com/rsig.oadd

-2023 GUIDELINES FOR ABSTRACT SUBMISSIONS
+2024 GUIDELINES FOR ABSTRACT SUBMISSIONS

-Please use this format for both poster/oral/data blitz presentation submissions..
+Please use this format for both poster/oral/data blitz presentation submissions.

-Authors are asked to divide their abstract into four sections:
+Abstracts should be typed with single spacing, using 11-point Arial font, and 1-inch margins Authors are asked to divide their abstract into four sections:

-- Objectives: State the purpose of the research and/or any hypotheses tested.
+1) Objectives: State the purpose of the research and/or any hypotheses tested.

-- Method: A brief description of the sample (number of participants; characteristics of participants such as age, diagnosis, severity of intellectual/developmental disability), measures, techniques, and methods of analysis used.
+2) Method: A brief description of the sample (number of participants; characteristics of participants such as age, diagnosis, severity of intellectual/developmental disability), measures, techniques, and methods of analysis used.

-- Results: A summary of the findings related to the objectives of the study.
+3) Results: A summary of the findings related to the objectives of the study.
 If you have pending results, remember to make note of that in your abstract.

-- Discussion/Conclusions: Statement addressing the relevance and/or implications of the findings (i.e., how findings apply to real-world issues and inform practice).
+4) Discussion/Conclusions: Statement addressing the relevance and/or implications of the findings (i.e., how findings apply to real-world issues and inform practice).

 Centre the title and type it entirely in CAPITALS and BOLD.